THE REASON BEHIND THE NAME

 I decided to think about my approach to design and how I tackle a new design brief.
 And the way that I do that is to break the brief down to its simplest form, and then put it back together again but with design solutions, and figuring out the components that make up the style.

-When you put a word like skeleton in a delicate script font like I have in my logo it completely changes.
+When you put a word like skeleton in a delicate script font like I have in my logo it completely changes from what would be your initial impression of a skeleton.

 I also like that the word Skeleton isn’t a word you would associate with weddings, and I wanted to make sure that I was speaking to the right audience.
 People who would appreciate that it is a little off the wall and ‘get me’.
 Someone who is not looking for traditional.